Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

 \item \textit{Dynamic resource allocation:} The CPU can dynamically allocate system resources, such as power, spectrum resources, and user scheduling, based on the real-time requirements of users.
 This ensures uniform service quality across the network \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
 Power control algorithms, such as max-min fairness or sum-rate maximization, can also balance SE and EE trade-offs. \end{itemize}

 However, this centralized coordination requires precise synchronization and fronthaul infrastructure.

 \item \textit{Synchronization:} APs must be synchronized to ensure coherent transmission and reception.
 Specifically, both time and phase synchronization are essential \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
-Time synchronization refers to aligning the clocks of multiple APs so that their signals arrive at the intended users simultaneously, ensuring precise timing and preventing inter-symbol interference.
-Phase synchronization involves aligning the phase of signals transmitted from different APs, which is critical for coherent beamforming.
-In this process, signal phases must be accurately matched to maximize constructive interference at the users, thereby enhancing signal strength and system performance \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
+Time synchronization is typically achieved through high-precision network time protocols or synchronization signals distributed via the fronthaul or over-the-air pilots \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
+In practice, GPS-disciplined oscillators or reference signals transmitted from the CPU are used to align the clocks of all APs, ensuring their signals reach the intended users simultaneously and avoiding inter-symbol interference \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
+Phase synchronization is implemented by sharing reference oscillators or distributing phase-correction information over the fronthaul.
+The CPU or a reference AP can transmit calibration signals that allow each AP to estimate and compensate for phase offsets.
+This process ensures coherent beamforming by maintaining consistent carrier-phase alignment across distributed transmitters, which maximizes constructive interference and system performance \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.

-\item \textit{Fronthaul:} Cooperative operation requires a robust fronthaul network for real-time data and CSI exchange between APs and the CPU.
-In dense networks, frequent CSI, user data, and control exchanges generate significant fronthaul traffic.
-Low-latency, high-bandwidth links, such as fiber or mmWave backhaul, are essential for real-time processing \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
+\item \textit{Fronthaul:} The fronthaul network consists of the control and communication links connecting distributed APs to the CPU.
+It enables the bidirectional exchange of user data, control information, and CSI, which are essential for cooperative transmission and reception \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
+As network density increases, this traffic grows rapidly, necessitating low-latency and high-bandwidth connections such as fiber, mmWave, or free-space optical links \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.

-Fronthaul architectures can be broadly categorized into centralized and distributed systems \cite{intel2021fronthaul}.
-In centralized architectures (e.g., Cloud-RAN), all baseband processing is handled at a central unit (CPU), simplifying network management but placing higher demands on the fronthaul for bandwidth and latency \cite{Peng2015}.
-In contrast, distributed architectures (e.g., Fog-RAN or Edge-RAN) push some processing closer to the APs, reducing fronthaul load but increasing complexity at the network edge \cite{Mao2017}.
+Fronthaul architectures are broadly categorized as centralized or distributed \cite{intel2021fronthaul}.
+In centralized schemes (e.g., Cloud-RAN), the CP handles most baseband processing, which simplifies coordination but places stringent requirements on fronthaul bandwidth and latency \cite{Peng2015}.
+In contrast, distributed architectures (e.g., Fog-RAN or Edge-RAN) delegate part of the processing to APs, reducing fronthaul load at the cost of higher local complexity \cite{Mao2017}.